-Certain words called power words, emotive words or trigger words all mean the same thing.
+Certain words that are called power words, emotive words, or trigger words all mean the same thing.

-By whatever term, it is an ancient marketing tool to use words and phrases that produce an emotional response.
+By whatever term, it’s an old marketing tool to use phrases and words in your content that produce an emotional response.

-You can almost imagine a stonemason in biblical times with an advertising stone outside his door saying, “buy nine tablets, get one free” or “your last chance to win.”
+You can almost imagine a stonemason in biblical times with an advertising stone outside his door saying, “buy nine tablets, get one free” or “your last chance to save on headstones.”

-Trigger words should not be confused with clickbait.
+Trigger words in SEO content writing should not be confused with clickbait.

 In blog posts and content writing, Google is very good at differentiating between the two.